HackerExperience/specs/hackerexperience2/contributing.md

 ## Game Designers

 - Create the game mechanics with us!
-See discussions under GameDesign and kindly share your opinion.
+See discussions under Game Design and kindly share your opinion.
 - Add feature requests.

 ## Translators